 Again, I wasn’t bothered about seeing abs, but I didn’t like the love handles I had grown.

-So I changed my weightlifting routine a little and nailed down my nutrition and went on a 6-8 weeks cut as it’s called in the fitness world.
+So I changed my weightlifting routine a little and nailed down my nutrition and went on a 6-8 weeks cut.

-Most recently I left the farm job due to financial reasons, and this led to me moving back to my home town.
+I then left the farm job due to financial reasons at the end of 2015, and this led to me moving back to my home town.
 During this time I stopped lifting weights and doing any decent exercise for about 4 months.

-Once I got settled back in a new job and new house in the city, I started lifting weights again and as of March 2016 I’m nearly back to where I was strength and fitness levels wise back in the middle of 2015.
+Once I got settled back in a new job and new house in the city, I started lifting weights again and got my fitness and strength levels back to decent levels.

 And so that’s my fitness journey so far.

-I’ve always been interested in health and fitness over the years and I feel that I’ve gained a lot of knowledge from using myself as a guinea pig and most importantly I’ve gained experience I feel could be of some use to others on their own health & fitness journey.
+I’ve always been interested in health and fitness over the years and I feel that I’ve gained a lot of knowledge from using myself as a guinea pig.

-My own life long aim is simply to stay strong, fit and healthy for all aspects of my life and if there is one thing I’ve learnt over the last 18 years or so, it’s that being active is more important than just eating healthy.
+My lifelong aim is simply to stay strong, fit and healthy for all aspects of my life and if there is one thing I’ve learnt over the last 20 years or so, it’s that being active is more important than just eating healthy.

-Not bad for someone who is getting close to 40 I’d say!
+Not bad for someone who has gone past 40 I’d say!